Mount Everest webcam: Features

+Camera

 The camera is an M12-type model made by the German-based company Mobotix.
 The M12-type camera is powered by solar cells and operated from 6am to 6pm local time (UTC +5:45).
 It is capable of operating at temperatures as low as -30 C and broadcast its live, high-definition video worldwide via the Internet.

 Operation

 The EWC operation support climatic data stored by Kala Pattar advanced automatic weather station (AAWS) designed and produced by Lsi-Lastem Italy.

 The captured video and the weather data are transmitted wirelessly to the Ev-K2-CNR Pyramid Laboratory/Observatory, located on the slopes of Mount Everest at an elevation of 5050 m.
 The live video is analyzed in the observatory, then sent to Italy for further processing.

-Last images are given daily as of december 2022.
+Last images are given daily as of December 2022.

 Location

 Kala Patthar was chosen as the location for the webcam because of its excellent view of the summit of Mount Everest, including both the north and south-west faces as well as the west ridge.